If you live in the Thornton, Colorado area, we can help you keep the cavities away.

 What Are Cavities?

-Everyone who eats is at risk of tooth decay.
-Your saliva helps prevent plaque from attaching to teeth and helps wash away and digest food particles, however, you must also ensure you are brushing and flossing your teeth regularly as this will aid in tooth decay prevention.
-Genetic factors may affect your risk of tooth decay.
-You may be at a higher risk of developing tooth decay if you have a low salivary flow or dry mouth which leaves your teeth more vulnerable.
-Tooth size and shape, thickness of enamel, tooth position, tooth eruption time and sequence, and your bite all may contribute to a higher risk of tooth decay.
+Genetic factors may increase your risk of tooth decay.
+You may also be at a higher risk of developing tooth decay if you have a low salivary flow.
+Tooth size and shape, the thickness of enamel, tooth position, tooth eruption time and sequence, and your bite may contribute to a higher risk of tooth decay.

 How to Prevent Cavities

 Preventing cavities is easy.
 It’s simple, a two-step process:

 - Brush your teeth regularly

 We recommend brushing and flossing daily.
 Brush your teeth with a soft-head toothbrush and fluoridated toothpaste, especially after meals and before bedtime.
 If possible, floss after each brushing.
 If you can’t floss that much during the day, try to floss at least once per day.

 We also recommend regular checkups, usually about twice per year.
 We can make sure you don’t have any cavities during your appointment and help you prevent them.
 We can also perform a professional cleaning to eliminate tartar.
 We can provide fluoride treatments to strengthen your tooth defense.
 We can also offer cavity-prevention solutions such as dental bonding to cover those tooth areas most vulnerable to cavities.

 It’s harder to address cavities once you have them.
 But don’t worry.
 Most people tend to get a cavity now and then, and it’s not that big of a deal as long as you don’t let it go for too long without treatment.